prorev/prorev.github.io/_posts/2020-01-15-swift_strings.md

 ## Check if string contains the substring

 One very useful thing operation in Swift would be to check if a substring is part of a string.
-For that Swift has the `contain` method.
+For that Swift has the `contains` method.

 ```swift
 import Foundation